SaschaDens/ldap-connector/README.md

 - [Laravel 5.2 - ...](#laravel-52---)

 ## Laravel 5.1 - 5.0
-1. Install this package through Composer
+1. Install this package through Composer by adding the following line to `composer.json`
     ```js
         "dsdevbe/ldap-connector": "3.0.*"
+    ```

+    or you could use command-line
+     ```js
+    composer require "dsdevbe/ldap-connector:3.0.*"
     ```

 1. Add the service provider in the app configuration by opening `config/app.php`, and add a new item to the providers array.